dhellmann/pymotw-3/source/getpass/index.rst

    :caption:
    :start-after: #end_pymotw_header

-Some programs ask for a "pass phrase" instead of a simple password, to give better security.
+Some programs ask for a pass phrase instead of a simple password, to give better security.

 .. code-block:: none